RobertTalbert/calculus/course-documentation/MTH201-Fall2020-Syllabus.md

 ## Learning activities in MTH 201

-Both to learn the material and to demonstrate how well you have learned it, you will be engaging with several different kinds of activities in the course.
-Our course uses a **mastery grading** system in which **most graded items do not use points**, but rather your work will be required to meet certain levels of quality that demonstrate mastery.
-We will say much more about this in this syllabus and in class.
+You will be engaging with several different kinds of activities in the course, both to learn the material and to demonstrate how well you have learned it.
+Our course uses a **mastery grading** system in which **most graded items do not use points**, but rather your work will be required to meet certain levels of quality that demonstrate *mastery*.
+We will discuss this several times in class, and there is more information later in this document.

 The kinds of activities you will undertake are:

-+ **Daily Preparation**: You will complete Daily Prep assignments before each of your F2F meetings.
++ **Daily Preparation (DP)**: You will complete Daily Prep assignments before each of your F2F meetings.
 Each Daily Prep assignment involves reading, video-watching, or playing with an interactive tool and then answering questions and working exercises on basic learning obejctives.
 Each Daily Prep is graded with a "check" if it is submitted by the deadline (given on the course calendar), every exercise has a response, and each response indicates a good-faith effort to be right.
 Otherwise the work receives an "x".
-+ **Followup Activities**: Following your face-to-face meeting, you'll complete a short set of activities roughly equivalent to an in-class group activity.
++ **Followup Activities (FA)**: Following your face-to-face meeting, you'll complete a short set of activities roughly equivalent to an in-class group activity.
 Followup activities will complete the lesson for each part of a module.
 As with Daily Prep assignments, they are grade with a "check" if the activity is completed by the due date and each part of the activity is complete with a good-faith effort to be right.
 Otherwise it receives an "x".
-+ **WeBWorK**: Twice a week, students will complete 8-item online homework sets that provide opportunities to practice basic ideas from each part of a module and to review.
++ **WeBWorK (WW)**: Once a week, students will complete a 16-item online homework sets that provide opportunities to practice basic ideas from each part of a module and to review.
 These are deployed using the *WeBWorK* online homework system at https://webwork-math.gvsu.edu/webwork2/.
-These will be due Wednesday and Sunday nights at 11:59pm ET.
+These will typically be due Sunday nights at 11:59pm ET.
 WeBWork allows for unlimited multiple attempts without penalty up to those deadlines.
 Each WeBWorK item is worth 1 point (some allow partial credit) ad is auto-graded by the computer on the basis of correctness of the answer.
-+ **Learning Target Checkpoints**: On a roughly bi-weekly basis, you'll receive a take-home exam called a "Checkpoint" that consists of several problems, each one of which focuses on a single Learning Target from the list in Appendix ???.
++ **Learning Target Checkpoints**: On a roughly bi-weekly basis, you'll receive a take-home exam called a "Checkpoint" that consists of several problems, each one of which focuses on a single Learning Target from the list in the Appendix.
 Each Checkpoint will contain one problem for every Learning Target that has been covered up to that point.
-For example, the first Checkpoint may contain problems for Learning Targets F.1 through L.2; the second Checkpoint will contain new versions of F.1 through L.2 along with first-time problems for D.1 through D.3; the third Checkpoint will contain new versions of F.1 through D.3 with first-time problems for D.4 through DC.1; and so on.
-You will only need to attempt problems for Learning Targets that you have not yet mastered.
+For example, the first Checkpoint may contain problems for Learning Targets F.1 through L.2; the second Checkpoint will contain new versions of F.1 through L.2 along with first-time problems for D.1 through D.3; the third Checkpoint will contain new versions of F.1 through D.3 with first-time problems for D.4 through DC.1; and so on. **You will only need to attempt problems for Learning Targets that you have not yet mastered**.
 The cumulative structure allows you to attempt problems multiple times in different weeks.
 Students will be provided with a detailed rubric for what constitutes acceptable work on each Checkpoint problem.
 Work that meets the criteria for acceptable work will be given a "check"; work that does not meet the criteria will receive an "X". **Work receiving an "X" can be redone at any later Checkpoint**.
 See the Revision policy for details.
-You can also earn a "check" through means other than Checkpoints; see ??? for details.
+You can also earn a "check" through means other than Checkpoints; see "How work is graded in MTH 201" below for details.
 + **Application/Extension Problems (AEPs)**: AEPs are more extensive problems that require applying or extending the basic course knowledge from the Learning Targets.
 Most require technology, and all will require a formal writeup.
 There will be at least 8 AEP sets posted during the semester.
-They are graded using the EMRN rubric discussed in a later section and can be revised and resubmitted if needed.
+They are graded using the EMRN rubric discussed in "How work is graded in MTH 201" and can be revised and resubmitted if needed.
 + **Final Exam**: The final exam in the course will consist of two parts.
 The first part consists of big-picture questions on the overall ideas of the course.
 Your performance on this part contributes to the plus/minus grade in the course.
 The other part of the final exam will be a last Checkpoint of the semester and will give you the chance to meet additional learning targets that have not yet been mastered.
 + **Miscellaneous engagement opportunities**: Various other activities in the class will give you the opportunity to get and stay engaged with the course.
 These include the Startup assignment in week 1, occasional discussion board activities, meeting certain incentive bonus deadlines, and other items.
 Designated items will carry 1 "engagement credit", and engagement credits will accumulate through the semester.
 In particular, every "check" on a Daily Prep and Followup activity is worth 1 engagement credit.

+Additionally, you'll be required to complete some basic review of mathematical functions in order to make sure you're prepared to start work with Calculus.
+This review is called the **Functions Bootcamp** and your completion of the bootcamp will come through either a special WeBWorK set or a take-home assessment.
+More information on this will be given in week 1.

 ## How work is graded in MTH 201